weikis336/KernelsCustom/Readme.md

 ### I'm one of the members of the team and this repo its intended to be a litle patch to meanwhile

-My motherboard refuses to boot whatever debian distro you put on them, the arch ones boots perfectly.
+My motherboard refuses to boot whatever debian distro you put on them, the arch bases and fedora bases boots perfectly, but for whathever reason debian and ubuntu's no.

 In one of my tries to know why its causing this issue I made one custom kernel booting with a live and then it works.